• Share this on:

 Last updated:

-1. What requirements must frozen vegetables comply with to be allowed on the European market?
+1. What requirements and certifications must frozen vegetables meet to be allowed on the European market?

 What are mandatory requirements?